 The 1001Pallets Tutorial section

 Since four years now, we try to be the finest repository of pallet projects.
-Most of the submitted projects are not detailed to be called a tutorial, but we compiled the most detailed into downloadable pdfs.
+Most of the submitted plans are not detailed to be called a tutorial, but we compiled the most detailed into downloadable PDF.
 Next year, we’d like to add a video tutorial section as well… work in progress!

 Plans from the University of Tennessee

-When you land on this page, you’ll be back in 1999, but nevertheless, the University of Tennessee Extension maintains a collection of over 300 building and equipment plans, and all are now available in electronic format for download.
-Most of them were scanned, which means they are old-school but still really useful as they are well sorted.
+When you land on this page, you’ll be back in 1999, but the University of Tennessee Extension maintains a collection of over 300 building and equipment plans, and all are now available in electronic format for download.
+Most of them were scanned, which means they are old-school but still useful as they are well sorted.
 Plenty of plans a boy scout needs!
-Enjoy !
+Enjoy!